Posted on July 29th, 2018

 5. People who live in clean homes get sick less often.

 While some ailments (like the common cold and flu) are typically tracked inside from the office or public transit systems, many illnesses can potentially begin within the home… And the source of this problem is far from limited to obvious culprits like the bathroom or your moldy basement.
 The most common source of illness within the home is actually the kitchen, even though it’s an area most people wipe down daily.
-There’s simply too many hard-to-reach places in most kitchens, explains infectious disease specialist Dr. Stephen Sokalski.
+There are simply too many hard-to-reach places in most kitchens, explains infectious disease specialist Dr. Stephen Sokalski.
 “The kitchen is a prime area for germs because of the many crevices that can hold water or splatters of food… [And] you would be surprised to know how many raw foods grow disease-causing bacteria on their surface before cooking.”

-Dr. Sokalski recommends wiping down counter tops with bleach after preparing any kind of raw meat.
+Dr. Sokalski recommends wiping down countertops with bleach after preparing any kind of raw meat.
 You should also sanitize all of your cooking and cleaning utensils after each use.
 If you have asthma, or children or pets in your home, talk to a professional cleaning agency about how to sanitize your kitchen using safe, “green” cleaning solutions.
 Bleach and other conventional disinfectants can potentially harm the health of vulnerable individuals.

 With the right techniques—and a bit of help from the pros—you can turn your home into a healthy, happy environment.
 Though regular deep cleaning takes effort and discipline, the rewards are well worth it.
 If you would prefer to book a local home cleaning company in OKC to take care of it for you, get in touch with us today.